rabea14180-max/Portfolio-Project/Stage 4/README.md

 # FlexSight — Stage 4

 FlexSight is a temperature monitoring MVP.
 An ESP32 connected to a DHT11 sensor sends temperature readings to a Flask backend.
-The backend stores and processes the data, and the React dashboard displays devices, readings, alerts, users, and temperature thresholds.
+The backend stores and processes the data, while the React dashboard displays devices, readings, alerts, users, and configurable temperature thresholds.

 ## System Components